laschuet/ClusteringPrototypesCriticisms.jl/benchmark/README.md

 ## Usage

-Directly run the benchmarks from the command line:
+`cd` into `benchmark`, and directly run the benchmarks from the command line:
 ```
 $ julia --project=. benchmarks.jl
 ```